The Billy Riordan Memorial Clinic opened in Cape Maclear, Mangochi District in 2004.

-They are recruiting a Clinical/Medical Director for a minimum 12 month contract.
+They are also currently recruiting a Clinical/Medical Director for a 12-month minimum contract.

 The immediate catchment area has a population of 18,000.
 There are several smaller villages in the area with no healthcare services thus the number of patients seen annually at The Billy Clinic is 19,000 to 20,000.
 About 50% of those seen are under the age of 15 years.

 The clinic employs 40 people including administrative and domestic staff.
-Medical personnel includes volunteer doctors and nurses primarily from Europe, local medical staff and 3 permanent long term ex pat staff including two nurses and Dr Van Os who is the current Medical Director.
+Medical personnel includes volunteer doctors and nurses primarily from Europe, local medical staff and 3 permanent long term ex-pat staff including two nurses and the current Medical Director.

 The following services are offered:

-- Non communicable diseases clinic on day per week.
+- Non-communicable diseases clinic one day per week.